Is your team resistant to change? If so, you’re not alone.

-All too often a new technology is implemented because it will benefit “the company”—but in the process, it may make the lives of the end users more difficult, even if for no other reason than that they have to learn something new.
+All too often a new technology is implemented because it will benefit “the company”; but in the process, it may make the lives of the end users more difficult, even if for no other reason than that they have to learn something new.

-Make sure if your team is going to have to learn something, they’re also going to gain something—and that you communicate that gain clearly to everyone involved.
+Make sure if your team is going to have to learn something, they’re also going to gain something — and that you communicate that gain clearly to everyone involved.

-Some benefits end users value include:
+Some benefits valued by end users include:

 - Added influence over work (new decision making power, specifically)

 - Increased value of work (keep this directly relevant to your audience)

 - Greater recognition (feel free to offer incentives for early adoption!)

 - Solves long-standing issues

 An Example: Making The Switch to Mobile Forms